hoschi-it/vanilla-theme/README.md

 Contributors are very welcome.

 - If you have some good ideas, feel free to create an issue.
-- If you want to code along: Feel free to do some stuff and create a pull request.
+- If you want to code along, feel free to do some stuff and create a pull request.
-- If you hate vanilla projects: This is not a place where you will feel at home.
+- If you hate vanilla projects, this is not a place where you will feel at home.